irishshagua/zDrinks-CLI/README.md

 ## Dev
-master branch is protected so all changes need to go through a PR.
+The master branch is protected so all changes need to go through a PR.